Note for Spring 2021: Your two course-integrated Study Tours will take place in Sweden.

-We all have a relationship to food and it is much more than physiology.
-This course explores the neurological, psychological, cultural, and social aspects of our relationship with food.
-Food’s historical and current meaning are considered: From Social Media Food Pornographers and ethically-inspired vegans to the paradox of growing obesity amidst malnourishment and eating disorders.
+We all have a relationship to food and it is about much more than physiology.
+This course explores the neurological, psychological, cultural, and social aspects of our relationship to food and eating.
+We consider the historical and current meaning of food, exploring phenomena such as ethically inspired veganism and social media food pornography, through a psychological lens.
+We also examine the paradox between growing obesity on the one hand and eating disorders and malnourishment on the other.
 Food can be used as means of social connectedness, be a mechanism of exclusion, or a theme in mental illnesses.
 Food is indeed psychology.

 Related Discipline(s)This course would also be of interest to the following discipline(s):